 What’s most ironic is that I just wrote a blog article on that social media platform called LinkedIn (she did say “social”…correct?) called “Here’s my cell phone number, call me.”
 (And incidentally, my cell number is also on my LinkedIn profile.)

-Phyllis should check out this LinkedIn thing.
+Phyllis should check out this LinkedIn thing for B2B sales leads.
 It’s pretty cool and may just catch on some day.

 Phyllis is trying to sell me on their company’s prospecting solution.
 And that’s exactly what WE provide our clients.
 We help organizations more effectively connect with their buyers through a combination of phone, email and social outreach efforts.
 Sorry Phyllis, but no matter how you reach out to me, I’m not buying what you’re selling.